 Cost: Fares from $24

-Metartworld in Port Melbourne is Australia's largest indoor metal art gallery, offering an immersive experience perfect for families during the winter school holidays.
-Spanning over 2,500 square metres (gaining the Guiness World Record for World's Largest Indoor Scrap Metal Art Gallery!), this unique art space features more than 200 handcrafted sculptures made from recycled scrap metal, including life-sized dinosaurs, superheroes, movie characters, and vehicles.
+Metartworld in Port Melbourne is Australia's largest indoor metal art gallery, offering an immersive experience perfect for families during the summer school holidays.
+Spanning over 2,500 square metres (gaining the Guinness World Record for World's Largest Indoor Scrap Metal Art Gallery!), this unique art space features more than 200 handcrafted sculptures made from recycled scrap metal, including life-sized dinosaurs, superheroes, movie characters, and vehicles.

 Little metal heads will love the interactivity where they can touch, sit on, and even "drive" various metal artworks.
 And make sure you check out the Ineractive Art Lab, a space designed to ignite the imagination of young minds through creative expression and interactive painting experiences.